 The reactor comprises a cylindrical calandria vessel with 380 fuel channels and an array of reactivity control devices.
-The calandria vessel is positioned so that the longitudinal axis of the cylinder is horizontal.
+The calandria vessel, which is filled with a heavy water moderator, is positioned so that the longitudinal axis of the cylinder is horizontal.
 The fuel channels penetrate the calandria horizontally and are arranged in a square lattice, when viewing the reactor from either end.
 The fuel channel consists of a calandria tube, which is part of the calandria vessel, a pressure tube, which contains the fuel, and the fuel itself.
 The space between the calandria tube and the pressure tube is known as the gas annulus.
-It is filled with flowing carbon dioxide gas, and is maintained by spacers located along the length of the channel.
+It is filled with flowing carbon dioxide gas and is maintained by spacers located along the length of the channel.
 This annulus gas system provides the capability to detect a small leak from a pressure tube so that operator action can be taken to shut down the plant and depressurize the system before a rupture occurs.